noah-s-dev/job-tracker-cms/README.md

-# Job Tracker Pro - Job Application Management System
+# Job Tracker - Job Application Management System

 A comprehensive web-based job application tracking system built with PHP and MySQL.
 This application helps job seekers organize, track, and manage their job applications efficiently with a modern, responsive interface.